 - Cluttered design with long sentences, multiple columns, and very little white space

 - Keyword overuse (Keyword use is helpful in resume writing, but overdoing it can make your document sound robotic.)

 In addition, having ample white space makes a resume more readable.
 For most resumes, a one-inch margin around the page works.
 This also gives the recruiter and hiring manager enough space to write comments on a printed resume.

-If you have to reduce the margin size to fit your content on a page or two, make sure it isn’t lower than 0.5 inch.
+If you must reduce the margin size to fit your content on a page or two, ensure it isn’t lower than 0.5 inches.

 Consistency in your resume formatting is important, too.
-If you italicize company names, for instance, all the others should be in italics as well.
+If you italicize company names, for instance, all the others should also be in italics.
 All job responsibilities and accomplishments must be in bullet lists.
 Also, use the same font for all text in your document.

 The key is to keep your resume’s look uniform throughout.
-Otherwise, the recruiter would think you’re careless, and that might spill over your work performance.
+Otherwise, the recruiter would think you’re careless, which might spill over your work performance.

-The best font and text size is one that won’t make the reader squint.
+The best font and text size won’t make the reader squint.